 With spectacular glacier views, the charming atmosphere and uncrowded slopes of Champoluc gives you an unforgettable skiing experience with over 100km of groomed piste on your doorstep.

 Despite its acclaimed skiing and traditional character, the area of Monterosa along with the smaller Gressony and the demanding terrain of Alagna, is relatively undiscovered by British skiers.
 Stopping for lunch on the terrace or a quick hot chocolate at one of the superb mountain restaurants is accompanied by stunning panoramas, quiet runs and a relaxed atmosphere that truly sets Champoluc apart from other resorts.
 Click here to see some of the stunning views around Champoluc and the surrounding area.

 Traditional and laid back, Champoluc continues to attract rave reviews from novice skiers to those that know skiing best.
-Dave Watts, Editor of Where to Ski and Snowboard has given it his stamp of approval time and time again and Gabriella Le Breton, journalist and accomplished skier, wrote for The Telegraph;
+Dave Watts, Editor of Where to Ski and Snowboard has given it his stamp of approval time and time again.

 Read more about what the press has said about Champoluc.